particle-iot/docs/src/content/datasheets/wi-fi/p2-argon-migration-guide.md

 This can be done in small quantities by hand using a reflow oven or soldering hot plate.
 In quantity, it would be done by your PCBA (PCB with assembly) contractor.

-The Photon 2 is a pin-based module that contains a P2, and may be appropriate in many cases, but if you are planning on scaling, it may be advantageous to migrate from the Argon directly to the P2.
+The Photon 2 is a pin-based module that contains a P2, and may be appropriate in many cases as it's the same form-factor and mostly pin compatible to the Argon, but if you are planning on scaling, it may be advantageous to migrate from the Argon directly to the P2.

 ### Status LED